Today's Articles

 Michele Roberts

 Michele Roberts became the NBPA’s executive director; she is a Washington, D.C., civil litigator.
-Roberts, an attorney with Skadden, Arps, Slate, and Meagher & Flom, was recommended by NBPA president Chris Paul and the nine-member executive committee.
+Roberts, an attorney with Skadden, Arps, Slate, Meagher & Flom, was recommended by NBPA president Chris Paul and the nine-member executive committee.
 She won an appointment with 32 of 34 votes among committee members and team player representatives.
 She won over the players with a strong background in litigation and an unblemished character.

-She replaced the deposed Billy Hunter, whose tenure was marked with labor negotiation failures, corruption, and ethical entanglements.
-The players passed on Dallas Mavericks CEO Terdema Ussery, a career NBA executive with strong ties with the league office.
+She replaced the deposed Billy Hunter, whose tenure was marked by labor negotiation failures, corruption, and ethical entanglements.
+The players passed on Dallas Mavericks CEO Terdema Ussery, a career NBA executive with strong ties to the league office.
 "I liked her labor law experience," one player representative told Yahoo Sports in a text message.
-"That was a priority for me."
+That was a priority for me."

 To Become a Lawyer